carvel-dev/imgpkg/docs/basic-workflow.md

           kbld.carvel.dev/id: docker.io/dkalinin/k8s-simple-app
     ```

-    This allows us to record exact image that is used by our Kubernetes configuration.
+    This allows us to record the exact image that will be used by our Kubernetes configuration.
 We expect that `.imgpkg/images.yml` would be created either manually, or in an automated way.
 Our recommendation is to use [kbld](get-kbld.io) to generate `.imgpkg/images.yml`:

     ```bash
     $ cd examples/basic-bundle/